 Mortgage lenders will look at your entire financial picture to determine how much money to lend you.

-This includes both your monthly income and your monthly debts.
+That includes both your monthly income and your monthly debts.
 In fact, lenders rely on two ratios -- the front-end and back-end ratios - to determine how large of a mortgage payment you can afford.

 The down payment